lfr/lfr.github.io/fun/_posts/2020-04-06-jack-in-the-box-code.md

 ## Using your shiny new types

-These types requires some care.
+These types require some care.
 Remember, we got rid of jack-in-the-box, but we still have a box, and we still don't know what's in it until we open it.
 Call it an *appropriately labeled container*.
 Or call it `Result`.
 You may still find `Result` less convenient to use than `string` bindings, but consider the following two things:

 1. `Result` will never blow up in your face (this is a good thing)
 2. Functional languages have things that start with 'M...' but shall not be named that allow you to write almost exactly the same code that you would when using strings, but with none of the blowing up in your face inconvenience (also a good thing)